 Kim Jong Il

 Kim Jong Il on the other hand was disliked by basically everyone by the time he died in 2011.
 When Kim Il Sung died in 1994, many outside observers thought the country would soon collapse.
-What Kim Jong Il had going for him and the first hereditary succession of a communist state was that throughout the 1970s and 1980s, he had been maneuvering himself into being the only viable successor to his father.
+What Kim Jong Il had going for him (and the first hereditary succession of a communist state) was that throughout the 1970s and 1980s, he had been maneuvering himself into being the only viable successor to his father.
 He built up the personality cult surrounding his father beyond anything Stalin received.
 He placed himself at the center of every powerful agency, and most importantly, he ingratiated himself with the military.
 He played up Kim Il Sung’s “divine” bloodline, which he, too, shared.
-And he slowly cut the elder Kim out of active politics and control.
+And by necessity to gain the power he needed, he slowly cut the elder Kim out of active politics and control.

 Kim Jong Il didn’t escape unscathed in his transition to power.
 But, once again, the opposition was limited to palace intrigue, with the requisite purges that followed.
 There wasn’t visible public out crying against this most un-socialist of transitions and there weren’t any overt attempts on his life by the elite.
 Once again, their own survival depended on his, much like the survival of the Nazi elite depended on the continued patronage of Hitler, even in the last weeks of World War II.